Financial-Times/origami-build-tools/README.md

 ### test

-This will do the following:
+Run basic standard tests on the module:

 * __SASS compilation__:
     * Basic compile of `main.scss` (if it exists)